Business Process Management Overview

-The SIPOC process map is designed to be a high level process view with 4 – 7 displayed steps.
-This is a flow chart viewed at the 50,000 foot level.
+The SIPOC process map is designed to be a high-level process view with 4 – 7 displayed steps.
+This is a flow chart viewed at the 50,000-foot level.
 The map enables all team members to view the process in the same light.
-The diagram should not be made too detailed and thereby lose the ability to focus on a improvement project that has a significant reward.
+The diagram should not be made too detailed and thereby lose the ability to focus on an improvement project that has a significant reward.

 The SIPOC diagram is a foundation technique for six sigma management and improvement.